- Sending funds to Germany from Australia by bank transfer is the most common choice, but not necessarily the best one.

 Whether you’re sending money to Germany from Australia for business or personal purposes, there is no limit on the amount you can send (other than the limits imposed by your bank or financial institution).

-All German banks and authorised financial institutions – including registered money transfer services – have an obligation to report any suspicious transactions to the German Financial Intelligence Unit (FIU).
+All German banks and authorised financial institutions – including registered money transfer services – must report any suspicious transactions to the German Financial Intelligence Unit (FIU).
 The FIU investigates each transaction and can block funds if the suspicions are met.

 The federal government (Bundesregierung) monitors all transactions for tax purposes.
 Australian residents in Germany may be required to pay tax on their Australian income (including income from pensions, rent, or selling property overseas).
 However, you will not pay tax on the money coming from personal assets (savings).